tonyho1992/wax/index.md

 Some servers, like [TileStream](http://github.com/mapbox/tilestream) provide TileJSON definitions for all of the tilesets they serve.
 This way, it's easy to configure maps, since all you need to know is the URL of the TileJSON file, and that'll provide you with values for urls, a centerpoint, zoom ranges, and more.
-Wax contains a helper functiont that just pulls a TileJSON description from a server using [JSONP](http://en.wikipedia.org/wiki/JSONP) and gives it to you as an argument to a callback function that you can use to configure your map.
+Wax contains a helper function that just pulls a TileJSON description from a server using [JSONP](http://en.wikipedia.org/wiki/JSONP) and gives it to you as an argument to a callback function that you can use to configure your map.